apache/cordova-docs/docs/en/edge/guide/hybrid/plugins/index.md

 [registry](http://plugins.cordova.io) of available plugins.

 Plugins comprise a single JavaScript interface along with corresponding native code libraries for each supported platform.
+In essence this hides the various native code implementations behind a common JavaScript interface.

 This section steps through a simple _echo_ plugin that passes a string from JavaScript to the native platform and back, one that you can use as a model to build far more complex features.
 This section discusses the basic plugin structure and the outward-facing JavaScript interface.